airladon/ThisIGet/src/content/Math/Geometry_1/SimilarTriangles/discover/simple/content.md

 <hintLow>[Answer - SSA]
 SSA can be used to test for similarity only if the known side opposite the known angle is longer than or equal to the known side adjacent to the angle.

-The various explanations of this topic have both a [descriptive](/content/Math/Geometry_1/SimilarTriangles/explanation/static) reasoning for this, as well as more [succinct](/content/Math/Geometry_1/SimilarTriangles/explanation/staticBrief) reasoning.
+This topic's explanations of this topic have both a [descriptive](/content/Math/Geometry_1/SimilarTriangles/explanation/static) reasoning for this, as well as more [succinct](/content/Math/Geometry_1/SimilarTriangles/explanation/staticBrief) reasoning.
 </hintLow>